tom-seddon/6845-tests/README.md

 # r4-2

-Show discrepancy between VL6845 and HD6845: the value of R4 is only read during CRTC row 0.
+Show discrepancy between VL6845 and HD6845: VL6845 only reads the value of R4 during CRTC row 0.

 # r4-3

-Show discrepancy between VL6845 and HD6845: when changing R4 on the last CRTC row, a new frame starts immediately.
+Show discrepancy between VL6845 and HD6845: when changing R4 on the last CRTC row, the VL6845 starts a new frame immediately.

 # r6